YerevaNN/yerevann.github.io/_drafts/2017-08-23-reproducing-r-net-in-keras.md

 Our work is the implementation of the first version, but we cannot yet reproduce the reported results (EM=71.3% and F1=79.7%).
 The best performance we got so far was EM=54.21% and F1=65.26% on the dev set.

+## Challenges of reproducibility

+Number of parameters.
+Hugo's slides.